 Expect these states to fluctuate, to alternate.
 For this path is not a straight line.

 This experience of two very distinct levels of reality happening simultaneously should be expected.
 Don’t let it come as a surprise.
 Let it greet you, confirming you are indeed going on the right path.
 You are heading the right way.
-So even though there is still anguish and depression, perhaps along with wracking anxiety, there will also be a feeling of deep peace and contentment.
+Even though there is still anguish and depression, perhaps along with wracking anxiety, there will also be a feeling of deep peace and contentment.
 When you see the former for what it is, it will no longer have so much power over you.

 But every battle matters.
 They are milestones we’re crossing that make it possible to attain a new way of living that’s secure and permanent.
 As we grow, we’ll get lost less and less often.
 Until one day, self-realization will be ours.
 Then happiness will be our new normal.
 That’s the promise of what it means to evolve and resolve our splits.

 These words carry a healing force that can strengthen and enlighten us, if we open to their deep meaning.
 But if we close ourselves to them, we cannot feel them, and in turn, they cannot reach inside us to help us.
-It works the same way with life.
-When we only respond to what’s happening outside of us, then we will struggle to feel at home inside ourselves.
-Likewise, we won’t feel at home in life.